vuejs/v2.vuejs.org/src/guide/components.md

 ### Form Input Components using Custom Events

-This strategy can also be used to create custom form inputs that work with `v-model`.
+Custom events can also be used to create custom inputs that work with `v-model`.
 Remember:

 ``` html
 <input v-model="something">